culture-incarceration-research-group-alcatraz

 The Approach

 Established in 2021, the Cultures of Incarceration Centre is developing a portfolio of interdisciplinary projects across its four research activities: Culture, Criminology, Creative-Critical Practices, and Community.
 It is establishing “Collaborative Community Partnerships” with a range of external organisations, including schools, prisons, and community groups, in the UK and overseas.
+We seek to change the landscape of academic understandings of carceral contexts, both in research and practice.

 culture-incarceration-research-group-auschwitz